 Spend the Afternoon or Evening at Piazza Santo Spirito

 The Santo Spirito Neighborhood was my temporary home base when I studied abroad in Florence.
-This area on the other side of the river is a great place to escape to after a morning filled in the center of the city.
+This area on the other side of the river is a great place to escape to after a morning in the city center.
 Unlike most popular areas in the city, this neighborhood isn't overrun by tourists.
 Instead, you'll find a neighborhood full of artisans and locals.
-Once you reach the neighborhood, grab a pizza from Gusta Pizza, sit on the steps of the basilica di Santo Spirito and enjoy the ambiance as you devour the cheesy deliciousness.
+Once you reach the neighborhood, grab a pizza from Gusta Pizza, sit on the steps of the Basilica di Santo Spirito and enjoy the ambiance as you devour your box of cheesy deliciousness.
 If you visit during the day seek out some of the small artisan shops in the area where you can buy beautiful handmade goods.